 10. Mount Lamington

 Mount Lamington is a 1,680 meter-high volcano located in Papua New Guinea.
 Unfortunately, until 1951, residents of the surrounding Oro Province thought it was just a wooded mountain top.
 Late that night, on 18 January, smoke and lava began to ooze from the peak, and then three days later, there was a huge explosion from the north side, causing fatal pumice dust, sulfurous fumes and magma showers.
-Over the next few months, further eruptions and tremors, as well as a continued flow of pumice and rocks within a ten mile radius continued, causing around 3,000 deaths in total.
+Over the next few months, further eruptions and tremors, as well as a continued flow of pumice and rocks within a ten mile radius continued, causing around 3,000 deaths

 This video is of the November 2002 eruption of Papandayan.